-We’ve already seen why consistently making high quality decisions (and executing them) is the key to business success.
+We’ve already seen why consistently making high quality decisions (and executing them) is the key to successfully scaling any organization.

 For some organizations, their ability to do this–to pump out good, actionable decisions and then make them happen–is strangled by one seemingly well-meaning intent: the search for consensus.

 Particularly for those teams with a high Synergist contingent, the concept of consensus is often defined as 100-percent agreement– unless everyone agrees, we don’t have an actionable decision*.

 (*Note: Cause- and faith-based organizations are particularly vulnerable to this, given the nature of their mission, but the search for consensus is no less limiting whether you're leading a for-profit or a not for-profit.)

 Not only does this search for 100% agreement not need to be so (even the dictionary definition of consensus doesn’t demand it), trying to obtain it for every decision will bring your organization's growth to a grinding halt.

 While it happens for good reasons (genuine concern for the feelings of others; a wish to not seem dictatorial; the desire for unity, especially in cause-based organizations) and bad (conflict avoidance; weak leadership; power struggles; passive-aggressiveness), equating “consensus” with “we must all agree on this” is both counter-productive and ultimately debilitating for the entire organization.

 When I’m working with executive teams suffering from consensus-gridlock, I encourage them to make an overt, agreed, formal shift to defining 'consensus' not as a 100 percent agreement, but rather as a 100 percent acceptance of the majority decision.